 Online Backup

 Online backup is the recommended backup method for Microsoft Hyper-V VMs.
 This type of backup requires no downtime.
-VMs remain running for the whole period of backup, and users can access them without any interruption.
+VMs remain running for the whole backup period, and users can access them without any interruption.

 Online backup can be performed if Microsoft Hyper-V VMs meet a number of requirements.
 For more information, see Microsoft Hyper-V documentation.